faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 ## Natural Language Processing
 - [Text Summarization with Transformers](/text-summarization-with-transformers): An application of text-to-text transfer transformer (T5) to summarize a sample text file
 - [Sentiment Analysis (Transformers)](/sentiment_analysis_with_RoBERTa_large/sentiment_analysis_with_RoBERTa_large.ipynb): Analyze a number of different techniques to analyze sentiment.
 We look into Allen, Hugginface and OpenAI models for a number of easy and challenging tasks within sentiment analysis.
+- [Sentiment Analysis on Twitter](/sentiment-analysis/Twitter_Sentiment_Analysis.ipynb): We look at a couple thounsands of tweets and test Random Forests (RF), Support Vector Machine (SVM), and Naive Bayes (NB) to try to predict if a tweet is likely to contain Fake News.

 ## Computer Vision
 -[Simple ANN with PyTorch](/simple-ann-with-pytorch): A simple ANN using Pytorch module for regression.